 Seeing as we also utilize the aerobic system during everyday activities, it should come as no surprise that a better VO2 max also correlates with better general health.
 For example, a higher VO2 max predicts improved brain function.
-While a correlation does not establish causality (the act of exercising also improves cognitive function), it’s fair to assume that greater oxygen delivery to the brain could improve performance.
+While a correlation does not establish causality (exercising also enhances cognitive function, so it’s fair to assume that greater oxygen delivery to the brain could improve performance.

 How is VO2 max measured in a lab?

-As you are probably already sensing, this is a rather complex figure to calculate as it is dependent on many factors.
-The only way to get a truly accurate reading of your VO2 max, therefore, is to visit a lab and subject yourself to an expensive battery of tests.
+As you are probably already sensing, this is a rather complex figure to calculate, dependent on many factors.
+The only way to get a truly accurate reading of an athlete’s VO2 max is through testing at a lab.

-During this test, the athlete will be asked to run on a treadmill or cycle ergometer.
-They will then be gradually pushed to the point of total exhaustion.
-During this time, a technician will take several measurements such as ventilation and oxygen/carbon concentration of the inhaled/exhaled air.
+During this test, an athlete runs on a treadmill or cycle ergometer.
+Gradually, testers push the athlete to the point of total exhaustion.
+A technician takes several measurements during this time.
+These include factors such as ventilation and the oxygen/carbon concentration of the athlete’s inhaled and exhaled air.
 In other words, they measure precisely the amount of air being taken in and how much oxygen is removed from that air.

-Once the amount of oxygen consumption peaks at a steady rate, the VO2 max has been reached.
+The athlete reaches his or her VO2 max when oxygen consumption peaks at a steady rate.
 It is a grueling test!